qwaneu/qwaneu.github.io/_drafts/tdd-heuristics.md

 ~ Test name describes the action and the expected result ~ Triangulation
 - (new) Removing duplication between test & production code
-- (new) Make the change easy, then make the change (refactor after and before)
+- (new) Make the change easy, then make the change (refactor after and before) source: Kent Beck
 - Test cases follow common setup
 - Take as much care for test code as you do for production code
 - (new) Glanceable tests